Resetand/react-style-mods/README.md

 Ultimately all styles will be composed and passed as `style` prop to the component that you passed `withStyleMods` HOC

-All types will be inferring if you use ts or flow
+All types will be inferring for Typescript or flow

 ## Examples